Some of the most commonly asked questions are answered here...

-The goal of our foster/adopt program is to match dogs up to their best fit family, to ensure that they lead a long, happy life in their perfect forever home.
+The goal of our foster/adopt program is to match dogs up to their best-fit family, to ensure that they lead a long, happy life in their perfect forever home.
 Rescued dogs have typically already been bounced around prior to making their way into our care, and our priority is to find them a family who will love them for the rest of their lives.
-To achieve this, we screen our adopters thoroughly, and assess a variety of variables before making a decision about whether a particular dog is the right fit for that family.
+To achieve this, we screen our adopters thoroughly and assess a variety of variables before making a decision about whether a particular dog is a right fit for that family.

-Families are placed onto our waiting list after receipt of their application -- we operate on a "best match" philosophy, so applications are not prioritized by date they arrived.
+Families are placed on our waiting list after receipt of their application -- we operate on a "best match" philosophy, so applications are not prioritized by the date they arrived.
 When a potential match comes along, we will contact you for a phone interview.

 Once applications are received, suitable applicants for a particular dog will be interviewed by telephone to determine if they are the best match for the dog.
 If it appears that the family is a good match references are checked before a home visit volunteer is sent to meet the family, their current pets and assess the suitability of the home for the dog they are interested in.
 We have rescue contacts across the nation and are able to coordinate home visits wherever needed.